VioletViolaVi/Milestone-Project-1/README.md

   - The project used CSS to add the design to the basic HTML structure.

+- Chrome Development Tools

+  - The project used Chrome Development Tools to see how the website looked on different screen sizes and to help identify areas of the code that required editing.

 - <a href="https://getbootstrap.com/docs/4.4/getting-started/introduction/">Bootstrap</a>

   - The project used Bootstrap to create a responsive navigation bar that collapses on smaller devices and opens up on larger devices.